 The department offers a specialized three-hour training program for homeowners and business contacts who would like to learn how to effectively utilize their surveillance cameras to prevent and solve crimes.
 Topics covered include:

 The training also focuses on how business and homeowners can use already in-place camera systems to partner with the police for crime solving purposes.
-If you are interested in registering for this training program please click here.

 Technical Investigations Unit